l1zhuo/cse15l-lab-reports/lab_report_3/labReport3.md

 ```

-`grep -l` option controls the output of a default `grep`.
-Specifically, it stops the printing of the matched lines (input), but only prints out the path to files with matched lines.
-This means, in both examples, it prints out only the path to the files that contain the pattern indicated (`"base pair"` in Example 1 and "`the conclusions"` in example 2).
-This allows us to see how many files contain the matching pattern given a path, and what the path of those files are.
+Similar to example 1, it prints out only the path to the files that contain the pattern indicated  with "`the conclusions"` .
+This allows us to see how many files contain the matching pattern given a path, and what the path of those files are without knowing the specific context.

 ---